RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/document-object/methods/methods.rst

 Methods
 =======

-This section contains the methods.
+This section contains the following methods:

 .. toctree::
    :titlesonly: